 10. Loss of Motivation or Joy

-Loss of interest in activities you once enjoyed is a powerful warning sign.
+If youāre asking why do I feel unmotivated, a loss of interest in activities you once enjoyed is a powerful warning sign.

 What this means: